bregman-arie/system-design-notebook/README.md

 > A curated collection of resources and exercises to help you learn about system design

+**NOTE:** The work on this repo is still in progress.
+Some information might be lacking or missing at this point.

 * [Topics](#topics)
 * [Topics Explained](#topics-explained)
 * [Exercises](#exercises)